spdx/spdx-spec/chapters/other-licensing-information-detected.md

 ## 10.4 License cross reference field <a name="10.4"></a>

-**Description**
+### 10.4.1 Description

 Provide a pointer to the official source of a license that is not included in the SPDX License List, that is referenced by the License Identifier.

-**Intent**

-Canonical source for a license currently not on the SPDX License List.

-**Metadata**

 The metadata for the license cross reference field is shown in Table 66.

 Table 66 — Metadata for the license cross reference field